sonata-nfv/son-tutorials/demo_SDK_IEEE_SDNNFV2017/README.md

   * Test different scaling strategies and monitor their effects The scripts needed for the SSM/FSM (for service or VNF configuration or scaling can be tested this way)

+Some slides on the vCDN service are included in `documentation/`.
+Check the deployment movie [on youtube](https://youtu.be/GJSHDfOm99o)

 The commands to be used for the vCDN service:
 ```
 # deploy the test topology in the emulator (use a different terminal)